SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 ![Annotation 2019-03-13 143929](../assets/images/Annotation%202019-03-13%20143929.png)

 Make sure your icons/colors match what I have here, MS Flow allows multiple objects to have the same name if they're from different contexts.
-Especially make sure your `Processor` variable is from our `Get Processor` block and not from our `Get a Row` block.[^proc]
+Especially make sure your `Processor` variable is from our `Get Processor` block and not from our `Get a Row` block.[^procblock2]

-[^proc]: I've done this before.
+[^procblock2]: I've done this before.
 Since the `Get a Row` block failed, its `Processor` variable will be empty, meaning we will be adding rows with an assigned processor of " ".

 ![Annotation 2019-03-13 143755](../assets/images/Annotation%202019-03-13%20143755.png)